isc-projects/kea/doc/sphinx/arm/admin.rst

 5. At this point, create the database tables either using the ``kea-admin`` tool, as explained in the next section (recommended), or manually.
 To create the tables manually, enter the following command.
-Note that PostgreSQL will prompt the administrator to enter the new user's password that was specified in Step 3.
+PostgreSQL will prompt the administrator to enter the new user's password that was specified in Step 3.
 When the command completes, Kea will return to the shell prompt.
 The output should be similar to the following: